 South Shore Line parlor-observation-buffet car #352 at Pullman, 18 January 1927.
 The 11' wheelbase trucks were an outdated design intended for this lightweight service.
-The journal bearings were 41⁄2" x 8" - the size of caboose truck bearings; heavyweight Pullman cars rode on 5" x 9" or larger bearings.
+The journal bearings were $4\frac{1}{4}$ " x 8" - the size of caboose truck bearings; heavyweight Pullman cars rode on 5" x 9" or larger bearings.
 The pedestals that the journal boxes slide in were bolted to the truck frame - this at a time when steam railroads were transitioning to one-piece trucks with integral pedestals.
 The trucks are fully equalized by the curved, heavy forgings that span the journal boxes.
 Contemporary truck design often used lighter, straight equalizers.
 (Photographer credit: John P. Van Vorst for Pullman Car & Manufacturing).

-17 White, p 502.
+17 White, supra note 9, 502.